Home / Coffee Knowledge / Finca Santa Rita: Why and how we became coffee producers

 In cooperation and close collaboration with Boca de Lobo and Claudia Lovo and co.

-With our finca, we benefit specifically from the close collaboration with El Arbol, Boca de Lobo, and the personal connection with Claudia Lovo and Tim Willems.
-Without them, we wouldn't have embarked on the project and wouldn't be able to co-manage a farm in Nicaragua today.
-They have done tremendous groundwork and enabled us to learn working concepts from their farm.
-We are enormously grateful for the networking and supportive partnership and neighborly relationship with Boca de Lobo and El Arbol.
+With our finca, we benefit directly from the close cooperation with El Arbol, Boca de Lobo, and the personal connection with Claudia Lovo and Tim Willems.
+Without them, we would not have embarked on this project and would not be able to co-manage a farm in Nicaragua today.
+They have done excellent groundwork and allow us to learn functional concepts from their farm.
+We are enormously grateful for the networking and supportive partnership and neighborhood with Boca de Lobo and El Arbol.

-Boca de Lobo already has a functioning exchange and volunteer model, as well as a one-week practical farm and agronomy training program.
-In February, we, as coffee producers, will be conducting a course in cooperation with El Arbol.
+Boca de Lobo already has a functioning exchange and volunteer model, as well as a one-week farm and agronomy practical training program.
+In February, we as Kaffeemacher will conduct a course in cooperation with El Arbol.

 You can apply for the course via the website.
-We'll delve deeply into farm life, both theoretically and practically, and receive instruction from Roberto, our partner at Finca Santa Rita.
+We will delve deeply into farm life, theoretically and practically, and be trained by Roberto, our partner at Finca Santa Rita.